EU Pay Transparency: What Pay Data Will Employees Gain Access To?

 Conclusion

-The EU Pay Transparency Directive gives you more insight and control over your pay, helping ensure fairness in the workplace.
-With access to salary ranges, pay criteria, and the ability to challenge disparities, you'll be better equipped to make informed decisions about your compensation.
+The EU Pay Transparency Directive gives employees more insight and control over their pay, helping ensure fairness in the workplace.
+With access to information including the average pay for men and women in the same job category, starting salary ranges for specific roles, pay and pay progression criteria, and the ability to challenge disparities, your people will be a lot better equipped to make equal pay claims.

 The information on this page is not intended to serve and does not serve as legal advice.
 All of the content, information, and material on this website are only for general informational use.